arsh1991/Fat-Cat/Wiki/dishant-log.md

 ## September 29, 2017:
 -Team meeting
--Discussion to finalize th game and features to be included in the game.
+-Discussion to finalize th game and features to be included in the game.<br/>
--Discussed the future course of action for the team, technologies to learn and game engine to be used.
+-Discussed the future course of action for the team, technologies to learn and game engine to be used.<br/>
--Listed features to be included in the game in google document.
+-Listed features to be included in the game in google document.<br/>

 ## October 2, 2017:
 Setup the environment for melonJS.
 Worked on installation of melonJS.